The Jailbreak Cookbook

 Filtering:

-These candidates are evaluated through two distinct methods:- String-based evaluator: Checks the presence of harmful keywords in the model's response.
+These candidates are evaluated through two distinct methods:

 Only suffixes producing harmful responses according to both evaluators are retained as training data.